lukehunter/fileindexer/README.md

 # File Hashing and Database Storage

+## Who this is for
+If you have a bunch of hard drives to manage, some of them possibly offline, and you want to track where files exist, how many copies there are, etc. Helps to identify any files that may not be properly backed up on a backup drive, or identify when there are extra copies (either more than a primary and replica drive, or in more than one location on a drive) that can be deleted.
+Note that this tool relies on files having unique paths on the different drives they're stored in (file path is UNIQUE in the database schema).

+## Overview
 This Go application calculates the SHA256 hash of files in a specified directory, stores the hash, file size, and metadata in a PostgreSQL database, and generates a CSV file summarizing the results.
 It is designed to handle large directories efficiently with parallel processing and robust error handling.

 ## Features